fdistor/sakura/README.md

 # Multithreaded String Search

-This is a node application that searches for the string "FiCo" in an infinite stream of data."
+This is a node application that searches for the string "FiCo" in an infinite stream of data.

 ## Prerequisites